 Avoid Dead Air

 On the other end of the spectrum is dead air.
-It’s bound to happen every now and then (we’re all human), avoid it at all costs.
-Have a backup plan if it’s unavoidable, like hitting “play” on your playlist to go directly into some music or even commercials.
+It’s bound to happen every now and then (we’re all human), but avoid it at all costs.
+Have a backup plan though, in case it’s ever unavoidable.
+One way to ensure that you never experience dead air is to always have AutoDJ enabled.
+That way, if there is ever a disruption, AutoDJ will take over.

 Play Fresh Content

-Speaking of playlists, make sure the content is fresh.
-Don’t play the same songs in the same order every few hours.
+It's also important to make sure your content is consistently fresh.
+Don’t play the same songs in the same order every few hours or even every few days.
 Listeners will pick up on that.
 Mix things up a bit.
+Put yourself in a loyal listener's shoes.
+If they were to listen nearly every single day, would they consistently hear a pretty fresh mix?

 Know Your Audience